On near optimal colorable graphs: The class of ( )-free graphs

-\begin{claim} The set $R_i$ is either a clique or a stable set. \end{claim} \no{\it Proof of \cref{K2K1Ri}}.~Since $\{v_{i+1},v_{i+2}\}$ is anticomplete to $R_i$ and since $G$ is ($P_1+2P_2$)-free, we have $G[R_i]$ is ($P_1+P_2$)-free.
-Also since $\{v_i\}$ is complete to $R_i$ and since $G$ is ($K_4-e$)-free, we have $G[R_i]$ is $P_3$-free.
-Since $P_3$-free graphs can be expressed as the union of (disjoint) complete graphs, we conclude that if $R_i$ is not a stable set, then it must be a clique.
+\begin{claim} For each $i\in [3]$, the set $R_i$ is a clique or a stable set. \end{claim} \no{\it Proof of \cref{K2K1Ri}}.~By symmetry, it is enough to prove the statement for $i=1$.
+Since $\{v_{2},v_{3}\}$ is anticomplete to $R_1$ and since $G$ is ($P_1+2P_2$)-free, we have $G[R_1]$ is ($P_1+P_2$)-free.
+Also since $v_1$ is complete to $R_1$ and since $G$ is ($K_4-e$)-free, we have $G[R_1]$ is $P_3$-free.
+Since $P_3$-free graphs can be expressed as the union of (disjoint) complete graphs, we conclude that if $R_1$ is not a stable set, then it must be a clique.
 This proves \cref{K2K1Ri}. $\sq$